-This article is part of The Week's special section celebrating the magazine's 20 years in print.
-It originally appeared in the April 16 issue.
+This article is part of The Week's 20th anniversary section, looking back at how the world has changed since our first issue was published in April 2001.
+It originally appeared in the April 16, 2021 issue.

 The Week was born amid a strange stillness.
 In April 2001, the furor over the contested 2000 election had subsided, and George W. Bush was just 100 days into what one of our early covers called "The quiet presidency."
 The nation was at peace, and the partisan rancor of the Clinton impeachment was, for the moment, in remission.
 It was so placid that summer, in fact, that newspapers and TV news paid inordinate attention to several shark attacks on the East Coast; there were times we struggled to find the meaty, idea-driven debates that are the heart of the magazine.
 But in this stretch of historical flatwater, the faint sound of rapids could be heard.
 In our July 6, 2001, issue, the Briefing in our magazine was headlined "Osama bin Laden's war on America."

 We all have our 9/11 memories.
 Mine is rounding a corner on my way to The Week's midtown office on that mild morning of blue skies, minutes after the second plane hit the South Tower.
 All traffic had stopped on Fifth Avenue; people stood in the street gaping at the obscene gashes in the towers, the tongues of orange flames, the sinister black smoke billowing forth.
 "Two planes?"
 I asked a cop.
 He nodded and our eyes met.
 We both knew what that meant.
 America was under attack.
 Our brief vacation from history was over.